 where QpQ and QpP denote the quantization parameters of the coding units containing the sample q0,0 and p0,0, respectively.
-The offset qpOffset dependent on transfer function, the values are signalled in the SPS.
+The offset qpOffset is dependent on transfer function and the reconstructed luma level LL.
+The mapping function of qpOffset and the luma level are signalled in the SPS and should be derived according to the transfer characteristics of the contents since the transfer functions vary among video formats.

 Deblocking tC table extension and adaptation to 10-bit video